fathzer-yasl/yasl-firebase/README.md

 ## Limitations

-- Sharing, renaming and deleteing lists requires to manually edit the database.
+- Sharing, renaming and deleting lists requires to manually edit the database.
+- Renaming list items requires to manually edit the database (or to delete, and create them again).

 ## Setup Instructions